james-mcshinsky/LanguageLearning/README.md

 The frontend can load `VITE_API_URL` from `frontend/.env` (see `frontend/.env.example`) to point at your backend.

+## Cookie Consent

+The frontend includes the open-source [CookieConsent](https://www.osano.com/cookieconsent) library to display a basic cookie banner without relying on paid services.
+You can customize the banner by editing `frontend/index.html`.

 ## Usage Examples

 Each module includes a small example when executed directly: